tfpauly/privacy-proxy/draft-private-access-tokens.md

 k is a per-Origin secret, subject to the following constraints:

 - The Mediator only learns y if the Client in possession of x engages with the protocol;
-- The Client cannot engage in the protocol for private input x' that is not equal to x; and
+- The Mediator prevents a Client with private input x from running the protocol for input x' that is not equal to x;
-- The Issuer does not learn x, nor does it learn when two requests correspond to the same private value x.
+- The Issuer does not learn x, nor does it learn when two requests correspond to the same private value x; and
+- Neither the Client nor Mediator learn k.

 The interaction between Client, Mediator, and Issuer in computing this functionality is shown below.